 - Bold and underline are not used.
-Italics would only be used for foreign words and phrases.
+Italics only for foreign words and phrases.

 - Special characters do not transfer well in this form.
 If special characters need to be used in the spelling of your name or educational institution, please use the comments section, example: “Please use the acute-e as the last e of Rene.”
 Or, “Please email me about special characters in my name.”

-- The Higher Education Act of 1965 requires FDU to list faculty information of title, degree, and the awarding institution, as is our practice in the printed bulletins:
+- The Higher Education Act of 1965 requires FDU to list faculty information of title, degree, and the awarding institution.
+This is the same as shown in the printed bulletins: